jnozzi/cocoadev.com/markdown/CommandKeyInNSTableView.md

 ----

 Well, I believe that command key events take a different path.
-See http://developer.apple.com/documentation/Cocoa/Conceptual/General/BasicEventHandling/Concepts/General/KeyEventPath.html and click through to the "Key Equivalents" page.
+See http://developer.apple.com/documentation/Cocoa/Conceptual/BasicEventHandling/Concepts/KeyEventPath.html and click through to the "Key Equivalents" page.
 That page says that only menu items should have key equivalents, but I think it's actually menu items and buttons.

 I take it cmd is a global that indicates whether the command key is pressed?
 You don't have to do that.
 You can check the event that's passed in.
-In situations where you don't have ready access to the current event, you can get it with     -General/[NSApplication currentEvent].
+In situations where you don't have ready access to the current event, you can get it with     -[NSApplication currentEvent].

 ----

 Command equivalents don't get sent to     -keyDown:, they get sent to     -performKeyEquivalent:.
 Override that one as well, and you should be set. *..except that Apple says that arbitrary controls should not have key equivalents, as discussed in the link.
 If you don't care, then yes, this would work.*

-General/ObIfAppleDoesntCareWhyShouldWe: the code above deletes a row from a table view when cmd-delete is pressed.
+ObIfAppleDoesntCareWhyShouldWe: the code above deletes a row from a table view when cmd-delete is pressed.
 You know, just like every application from Apple (and most anybody else) does.

 *
 Which apps are those?
 I'm not saying you're wrong, but I don't know any.
 In Mail cmd-delete is the shortcut of a menu item, not the key equivalent of a table.
 In Address Book cmd-delete doesn't do anything, delete does.
 Bookmarks in Safari are also deleted with delete, not cmd-delete.